vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

     - EAP-FAST
     - PEAP
     - EAP-TLS
-- EAP is integrated with **802.1X** which provides *Cổng-BASED Mạng Access CONTROL*
+- EAP is integrated with **802.1X** which provides *Port-BASED Network Access CONTROL*

-**802.1X** is used to limit Mạng Access for CLIENTS connected to a LAN or WLAN until they AUTHENTICATE
+**802.1X** is used to limit Network Access for CLIENTS connected to a LAN or WLAN until they AUTHENTICATE

 There are **THREE MAIN ENTITIES** in 802.1X:

-- SUPPLICANT : The DEVICE that wants to connect to the Mạng
+- SUPPLICANT : The DEVICE that wants to connect to the Network
-- AUTHENTICATOR : The DEVICE that provides Access to the Mạng
+- AUTHENTICATOR : The DEVICE that provides Access to the Network
 - AUTHENTICATION SERVER (AS) : The DEVICE that receives CLIENT credentials and PERMITS / DENIES Access

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5565e646-696f-4245-b1e5-d728fe0e3380)